Takuya-U-Sato/Prediction_of_Cross-Fitness/README.md

 ## Calc_cross_.cpp

-A program to calculate the cross-fitness.
+A program to calculate the cross-fitness (using in the Sec.IV in the paper).

 (ex.)
 The case with $\tilde{P}=1, \alpha=0.45$, random_seed_genotype : 0 and random_seed_antibiotics in evolved cell : 1 and random_seed_antibiotics to calculate cross-fitness : 2.
 ```bash